 EPID 606.
 Epidemiologic Methods.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Prerequisites: BIOS 543, EPID 548 and EPID 571, all with minimum grade of B. Focuses on examining the design, conduct and analysis of major epidemiologic studies and the methods to deal with the problems of bias, confounding and effect modification; using multivariate modeling techniques to build logistic regression and Cox proportional hazards models to answer relevant research questions; solving meta-analytic problems using fixed and random effects models; understanding specific research areas of disease screening and exposure assessment; writing a research paper based on literature review and data analyses of a large dataset demonstrating application of essential epidemiologic and biostatistical principles.

 EPID 620.
 Cancer Epidemiology.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
-Prerequisites: EPID 571 and BIOS 543, both with a minimum grade of B. Enrollment is restricted to students in the doctoral program in epidemiology and the Master of Public Health program.
+Prerequisites: EPID 571 and BIOS 543, both with a minimum grade of B. Enrollment is restricted to students in the Ph.D. in Epidemiology or the Master of Public Health programs.
 Students review the epidemiology of major cancers by anatomic site and discuss seminal studies and current issues in cancer epidemiological research, including methodology, cancer surveillance, international studies, observational studies and intervention trials.
 The course will include an overview of basic concepts pertinent to cancer epidemiology research and prevention including biology, descriptive statistics, risk factors and genetics.
 Selected publications from epidemiological literature provide examples for student-faculty discussion.

 EPID 622.
 Maternal and Child Health.
 3 Hours.